Eschatologue/CM_wiki/docs/class/cleric/trickery.md

 The Trickery Domain offers magic of deception, illusion, and stealth.
 Clerics who wield this magic are a disruptive force in the world, puncturing pride, mocking tyrants, stealing from the rich, freeing captives, and flouting hollow traditions.
 They prefer subterfuge, pranks, and theft rather than direct confrontation.

 Gods of trickery are mischief-makers and instigators who stand as a constant challenge to the accepted order among both gods and mortals.
-They embody the forces of change and social upheaval, and they’re patrons of thieves, scoundrels, gamblers, rebels, and liberators.
+They embody the forces of change and social upheaval, and they're patrons of thieves, scoundrels, gamblers, rebels, and liberators.

 Religious orders that operate in secret, especially those that seek to undermine oppressive governments or hierarchies, also draw on the power of the Trickery Domain.